hashicorp/terraform-cdk/website/docs/cdktf/examples.html.md

 ## Example Projects

--> **Note**: You can find more information about all of the providers in the examples below on the [Terraform Registry](https://registry.terraform.io/).
+-> **Provider Documentation**: You can find more information about all of the providers in the examples below on the [Terraform Registry](https://registry.terraform.io/).

 ### Typescript